mikealeonetti/drip-auto-hydrater/README.md

 * **garden** - Animal farm garden.
 Actions are one of "claim", "plain", "noop".
 * **stampede** - Trunk Stampede.
 Actions are "roll" and "claim", and "noop".
 * **furio** - Furio.
 Actions "compound" and "claim", and "noop".
 * **arkfi** - Arkfi.io.
 The actions are given in compound/withdraw/airdrop values.
 For example, "60/40/0" or even just "60/40".
 This will result in 60% compound, 40% withdraw, 0% airdrop.
 If your percents don't total 100% it'll fail.
 If you write anything other than any format split of "x/y/z" or "x/y" it'll perform a noop.
 So "noop" works, too.
 Technically, you can write "100" for a 100% compound schedule, but you have to own an NFT or something for that.
 Check out the rules for what you are allowed to do.
+Also added the ability to sell your arkfi.
+If you add +sell to the end of your cwa statement like "60/40+sell" it'll execute a sell of all of your ark afterwards.

 ### Further securing your Private Keys
 I use encfs to encrypt my Private Keys directory.
 It's not 100% secure.
 But at least it's another level of security (see https://xkcd.com/538/).